 - Best served warm or enjoy at room temperature.

-How ripe should bananas be for banana bread?
+How old can bananas be for banana bread?

 The best banana bread is made with overly ripe bananas.
 You can tell bananas are overripe when they turn deep yellow and get brown giraffe spots all over them.
 Even almost completely black bananas are still good for banana bread.
 My family can handle eating fresh bananas with just a few spots, but once they start looking like this, I know nobody is going to touch them.